 Just because you're invited, doesn't mean you're welcome.

 Racially charged horror from Blumhouse Productions (Paranormal Activity, Ouija) starring Daniel Kaluuya (Sicario) in an Oscar-nominated performance.
-Along with a nomination for Best Picture, Jordan Peele got nods for both his direction and his screenplay at the 2018 Academy Awards....
+Along with a nomination for Best Picture and Director, Jordan Peele won an Academy Award for his original screenplay....
 More

 Now that Chris (Kaluuya) and his girlfriend, Rose (Allison Williams), have reached the meet-the-parents milestone of dating, she invites him for a weekend getaway upstate with Missy (Catherine Keener) and Dean (Bradley Whitford).
 At first, Chris reads the family's overly accommodating behavior as nervous attempts to deal with their daughter’s interracial relationship, but as the weekend progresses, a series of increasingly disturbing discoveries lead him to a truth that he could have never imagined.Hide